ChadJDMoore/Phishing-Analysis-Lab-1/README.md

 ## Objective

-Investigate the phishing email and attachment from blue team labs online, to gather useful information.
+Investigate the phishing email and attachment from Blue Team Labs Online, to gather useful information.

 ### Skills Learned